GribouilleVert/RTH/README.md

 ## Classes

 The main class you'll want to use is the Dispatcher class.
-You can import it from `rtg.core.dispatcher`
+You can import it from `rth.core.dispatcher`

 The other classes, that each do one part of the work, are the `NetworkCreator`, `Ants` and `RoutingTablesGenerator` classes.
 Normally, you won't use them on their own, unless you are willing to do a special action.